 From James Madison, Class of 1771, through Woodrow Wilson, Class of 1879, and continuing today, every Princeton student shares the tradition of educational excellence begun more than 260 years ago.
 The few books in the Dickinson parlor were the seeds for 70 miles of shelving and more than 7 million volumes in Firestone Library.
-The original quadrangle — Nassau Hall, the president’s house and two flanking halls — has grown into a 500-acre main campus with more than 180 buildings.
+The original quadrangle — Nassau Hall, the president’s house, and two flanking halls — has grown into a 500-acre main campus with more than 180 buildings.
 The campus is constantly evolving — one of the newest buildings, a science library designed by Frank Gehry, opened in 2008.
-The “learned languages” — Latin and Greek — have been joined by many ancient and modern languages and an array of computer dialects.
+The “learned languages” — Latin and Greek — have been joined by many ancient and modern languages and various computer dialects.

 Today, more than 1,100 full and part-time faculty members teach at Princeton, forming a single faculty that teaches both undergraduate and graduate students.

 Christopher L. Eisgruber, a noted constitutional scholar, is Princeton’s 20th president.